 The desalination plant is connected to the state's electricity network via an 87 km long dedicated underground power line that is predominantly located within the pipeline easement.
 All operational energy is drawn through this power line and is 100% offset by renewable energy certificates.
 Fibre optic cables have been installed with the power supply for plant, power and pipeline operations.
 More information on the power line can be found here.

 The Department of Environment, Land, Water and Planning's Water and Catchments Group manages the contract with AquaSure on behalf of the State.
-Many of the desalination plant and transfer pipeline's key components have a 50-to-100-year life, and the plant and pipeline will be handed back to the state in working order at the end of AquaSure's contract in 2039.
+Many of the desalination plant and transfer pipeline's key components have a 50-to-100-year life.
+The plant and pipeline will be handed back to the state in working order at the end of AquaSure's contract in 2039.